yousuf-e/solo-proj/README.md

 - [X] setup input page
 - [X] connect inputs so that filling out the form adds a entry to the database
 - [X] add a delete button to each card to remove it from the db
-- [ ] setup input directions to be richtext
+- [X] setup input directions to be richtext,
+- [ ] setup react form properly submitting will send html to the back end (try and get by 12:30)
+- [ ] make the directions render the richtext properly
-- [ ] unmount compnent on delete
+- [ ] unmount component on delete
+- [ ] Style each card to that it looks like an article
+- [ ] make edited components update their entries in the db
+- [ ] style the inputs so that they dont look default (look clean!)
+- [ ] have a file upload image in the form
 - [ ] make input page an accordian
-- [ ] style the inputs so that they are clean
-- [ ] Style each card to that ti looks liek an article
 - [ ] setup header
 - [ ] add a heart button to each card
 - [ ] add a favicon